bucaps/marss-riscv-images/README.md

   # losetup -d /dev/loop0
   ```

-Riscvemu does not propagate file changes to the disk image by default
+MARSS-RISCV does not propagate file changes to the disk image by default
 and discards them upon shutdown.
 For persistency, pass `-rw` to
-riscvemu on the command line.
+marss-riscv on the command line.

 # Available Configurations